actuarialcat/actuarialcat.github.io/_posts/2020-12-10-Can love be insured.md

 ---
 layout: post
-title:  "Pricing a marriage insurance product"
+title:  Can love be insured?
-date:   2020-12-10 14:30:00
+date:   2020-12-10
-categories: actuarial_projects
+categories: [Actuarial, Project]
-tags: actuarial
-image: /assets/article_images/2020-12-10-marriversary/cover.png
-image2: /assets/article_images/2020-12-10-marriversary/cover.png
 ---

 # Can love be insured?